Glaswegian, currently based in Oxford, with easy access to London, I am a Postgraduate researcher at University of Birmingham.

 First International Conference for Women’s Work in Music, Bangor University, http://wwm.bangor.ac.uk/

-I am co organising an Royal Musical Association Study Day on “Identity and Vinyl Culture” on November 18th 2017.
-Programme and link to register here
+I secured funding and co organised a Royal Musical Association Study Day on “Identity and Vinyl Culture” on November 18th 2017.

 I also wrote a guest blog for the Royal Music Association.

 If you would like to collaborate, or chat about my research area, please email me at KarlynLKing@gmail.com.
-I am also available for teaching/research opportunities.
+I am also available for teaching/research opportunities and fully flexible on locations.